Where to watch migrating birds

 Late summer into autumn is also a great time for seawatching - wrap up warm, find a comfortable spot on a headland and scan for migrating seabirds.
 Thousands of auks, kittiwakes and gannets leave their colonies and head out into the Bay of Biscay and the North Atlantic for the winter.
 Search through flocks of Manx shearwater for their rarer cousins, including Balearic, great and Cory's shearwaters, and look for marauding skuas - Arctic and great skuas are the most common, but with luck you can spot pomarine and sometimes long-tailed skuas, too.

-The tiny red-necked phalarope, a sparrow-sized wader that breeds on pools in Shetland, has the Herculean task ahead of not only flying right across the Atlantic but then flying right across the Americas to spend the winter months in the equatorial Pacific, bobbing around on the seas surrounding the Galapagos islands.
+The tiny red-necked phalarope, a sparrow-sized wader that breeds on pools in Shetland, has the Herculean task ahead of not only flying right across the Atlantic but then crossing the Americas to spend the winter months in the equatorial Pacific, bobbing around on the sea between Ecuador and the Galapagos islands.

-Many of the birds that winter in the UK arrive in autumn, but cold weather or a lack of food in northern Europe can drive large numbers of birds to cross the North Sea.
+Many of the birds that winter in the UK arrive in autumn, but cold weather or a lack of food in northern Europe can drive large numbers of birds to cross the North Sea during winter itself.

 Waxwings are the most eagerly anticipated winter arrivals, their colourful plumage making them a favourite of many UK birdwatchers.
 Some winters only see a handful of these beautiful birds making the journey to our shores, but in other years they appear in huge numbers.
 These mass influxes are known as irruptions, and occur when the weather in Scandinavia and northern Russia is particularly harsh, or if there has been a poor crop of their favourite food, berries.
 Waxwings are often found in supermarket carparks, feasting on berry-laden trees.